fin3ss3g0d/evilgophish/README.md

 Once `setup.sh` is run, the next steps are:

-1. Start `GoPhish` and configure email template (see note below about email opened tracking), email sending profile, and groups
+1. Start `GoPhish` and configure email template, email sending profile, and groups
 2. Start `evilginx2` and configure phishlet and lure
 3. Ensure `Apache2` server is started
 4. Launch campaign from `GoPhish` and make the landing URL your lure path for `evilginx2` phishlet